namshi/namshi.github.com/source/_posts/2014-03-24-looking-for-some-fun-with-apis-or-javascript-we-have-what-you-need.markdown

 <!-- more -->

-Here at [Namshi](https://en-ae.namshi.com) things have gone quite well so far, and we're extremely excited everytime there's room for someone else in our little room (actually, our office it's kind of an open-space).
+Here at [Namshi](https://en-ae.namshi.com), in the cold (yes, it's an euphemism) lands of Dubai, things have gone quite well so far, and we're extremely excited everytime there's room for someone else in our little room (actually, our office it's kind of an open-space).